7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 sum(arr2); // Works now

-Understand the type hierarchy. never is at the bottom (assignable to everything, nothing assignable to it except never), unknown is at the top (everything assignable to it, nothing assignable from it except any/unknown).
+• Type hierarchy: never is at the bottom (nothing assignable to it), unknown is at the top (everything assignable to it).
 Everything else sits in between based on structural compatibility.

-Think about variance.
-Function parameters are contravariant, return types are covariant.
-This is why readonly arrays aren't assignable to mutable array parameters—it's about what operations the type permits, not what values it holds.
+• Variance: Function parameters are contravariant, return types are covariant.
+This is why readonly arrays aren't assignable to mutable array parameters.

-Know when distribution applies.
-Conditional types distribute over unions when the type parameter appears "naked" in the extends clause.
-Wrapping in brackets disables this.
+• Distribution: Conditional types distribute over unions when the type parameter appears "naked" in the extends clause.

 If you found this helpful, check out these related guides: